apache/spark/docs/sql-error-conditions-insufficient-table-property-error-class.md

 ---
 layout: global
-title: INVALID_WRITE_DISTRIBUTION error class
+title: INSUFFICIENT_TABLE_PROPERTY error class
-displayTitle: INVALID_WRITE_DISTRIBUTION error class
+displayTitle: INSUFFICIENT_TABLE_PROPERTY error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with